Overview

 Duration

-Using our key findings from surveys, interviews, and secondary research, we discovered three primary pain points.
+Using the key findings from surveys, interviews, and secondary research, I discovered three primary pain points.

 Insecure

-Many people felt the wallet could easily be compromised and were ready to bounce to another competitor.
+Many users expressed distrust in the wallet, fearing it could be easily compromised, and were ready to bounce to another competitor.

 Cluttered